 What Kind of Helmet do I Need?

-Winter sports helmets are recommended for hockey, ice skating, ringette, sledding, skiing, and snowboard.
+Winter sports helmets are recommended for hockey, ice skating, ringette, sledding, skiing, and snowboarding.
 Winter sports helmets fall into two main categories: hockey helmets and ski or snowboard helmets.

 Between the unforgiving ice, the puck, and the potential for collisions, you shouldn’t hit the hockey rink without proper head protection.
 Hockey helmets are lined with dense foam to protect your head and come in a range of variations that can include ear and face protection.
 In addition to hockey, hockey helmets should be worn for: